FAQs for Officials

 Registration for all full-day clinics will begin at 8:30am.
 The clinics will begin promptly at 9:00am and end between 4:00 and 5:00pm, with a ½ hour break for lunch.

 NO!
 Hockey Canada mandates that in order to be certified, you must attend the full clinic, and you must obtain a passing grade on your exam.
 It is YOUR responsibility to clear your schedule of conflicts.
 Clinic dates are posted early enough so that you can plan your time accordingly.

 Clinic costs are posted at www.odharefs.com.
-You can pay by cheque (payable to ODHA Development) on the day of the clinic.
+You can pay by cheque (payable to HEO Development) on the day of the clinic.